 Optimisation of cooperation across the border between Denmark and Germany concerning breast cancer.

 Breast Health was an INTERREG IV A project with the aim of creating cross-border cooperation in prevention, examination, and treatment of breast cancer in the Region of Southern Denmark and Schleswig-Holstein, Germany.
 The main focus of the Breast Health project was to create a mutual foundation for the construction of a Cross-border Breast Cancer Centre.
 This centre is to advance cross-border medical services in prevention and treatment of breast cancer.
 The project brought together 13 partners, consisting of two Danish partners, MedCom and the Region of Southern Denmark, and 11 German partners.
 MedCom's task was to introduce the Danish Health Data Network to the German partners and to assist in administrative reporting for the Danish partners.
-The project lasted 18 months.

 CALL for InterOPErability: creating a European coordination network for eHealth interoperability implementation